EliAndrewC/l7r/rules/05-school_knacks.md

 **Ring:** Fire

-Roll this knack instead of attack when attacking someone to roll an extra die of damage if you hit.
+This is a type of **attack roll**, made in place of the attack skill, that grants an extra die of damage if you hit.
 Everyone fighting you gets a free raise on their next attack against you this round.

 ## Oppose Knowledge